AdobeDocs/certification.en/help/certifications/renew.md

 ## How do I renew my certification?

 Renewing your Adobe certification is easy!
-Depending on your certification level, solution, or job role, you will complete your renewal by working through continuous learning activities and passing assessments, or by passing an non-proctored, on-demand job role exam.
+Depending on your certification level, solution, or job role, you will complete your renewal by working through continuous learning activities and passing assessments, or by passing a non-proctored, on-demand job role exam.

 Adobe offers various resources and tools to help you renew your certification, including: